 When Is This Event Logged?

-Logging will occur any time that Internet Explorer disables a control by using the ActiveX Opt-in feature.
+Logging occurs anytime Internet Explorer disables a control via the ActiveX opt-in feature.

 You may configure Internet Explorer to install ActiveX controls automatically, bypassing any prompting in the Information Bar.

 Security Warning: The automatic prompting in Internet Explorer is implemented to help prevent potentially malicious ActiveX controls from being run on the user's webpage.
 Disabling the feature should only be used as a temporary measure during troubleshooting-to compare behavior of the application when the feature is enabled or not.
 It is not recommended that the feature be left disabled on an on-going basis.

 To automatically download ActiveX Controls, perform the following tasks:

 - On the Tools menu, select Internet Options